BCLab-UNM/SwarmBaseCode-ROS/README.md

 ### Software Documentation

-Source code for Swarmathon-ROS can be found in the ```~/rover_workspace/src``` directory.
+Source code for Swarmathon-ROS can be found in the repository /src directory.
 This diretory contains severals subdirectories, each of which contain a single ROS package.
 Here we present a high-level description of each package.

 - ```abridge```: A serial interface between Swarmathon-ROS and the A-Star 32U4 microcontroller onboard the physical robot.
 In the Swarmathon-ROS simulation, ```abridge``` functionality is supplanted by [gazebo_ros_skid_steer_drive](http://docs.ros.org/indigo/api/gazebo_plugins/html/classgazebo_1_1GazeboRosSkidSteerDrive.html) (motor and encoders) and [hector_gazebo_plugins](http://wiki.ros.org/hector_gazebo_plugins) (sonar and IMU; see [step 3](https://github.com/BCLab-UNM/Swarmathon-ROS/blob/master/README.md#3-install-additional-gazebo-plugins) of the Quick Start guide).
 - ```mobility```: The top-level controller class for the physical and simulated robots.
 This package receives messages on the status of targets and/or obstacles in front of the robot and autonomously makes decisions based on these factors.
 This packages also receives pose updates from [robot_localization](http://wiki.ros.org/robot_localization) (see [step 2](https://github.com/BCLab-UNM/Swarmathon-ROS/blob/master/README.md#2-install-additional-ros-plugins) of the Quick Start guide) and commands from [joystick_drivers](http://wiki.ros.org/joystick_drivers) (see [step 3](https://github.com/BCLab-UNM/Swarmathon-ROS/blob/master/README.md#3-install-additional-gazebo-plugins) of the Quick Start guide).